section-engineering-education/engineering-education/content/articles/write-a-rust-graphql-server-with-mongodb-juniper-and-actix-web/index.md

 This code snippet defines the `Debug`, `Serialize`, and `Deserialize` properties on a todo.

-Since you will be working with `MongoDB`, you will also remove the `id` property.
-MongoDB will auto-create it whenever you add a new todo.
+Since we will be working with `MongoDB`, we will also remove the `id` property.
+MongoDB will auto-create it whenever we add a new todo.

 Define a function that establishes database connection: